Kizz4/practice/beginner_projects/flash_cards/README.md

-# flash cards
+# Flash cards

-This is the 'flash cards' project from the Beginner section of the roadmap.sh frontend project list.
+This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for beginners.
+And the [link](https://roadmap.sh/projects/flash-cards) of the project himself